albertony/wslkit/README.md

 - OpenSUSE (untested)
 - Alpine (tested version 3.13.1)
 - Arch (tested version 2021.02.01)
+- Fedora (tested Fedora 34, also tested Rawhide but it does not mount /mnt/c so Install-VpnKit fails).

-Note that the Alpine and Arch distributions listed above are not regular WSL images, but are the official "minimal root filesystem" distribution from alpinelinux.org and "bootstrap" distribution from archlinux.org.
+Note that the Alpine, Arch and Fedora distributions listed above are not regular WSL images.
+Alpine is the official "minimal root filesystem" distribution from alpinelinux.org, and Arch is the official bootstrap distribution archlinux.org.
+Fedora is the root filesystem taken from the official Docker container image.

 ### Linux configuration